Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 - A turntable [two choices]:
   * Lazy susan (~¥100)
-    + most of the lazy susans can not rotate very fast.
+    + small disadvantage: most of the lazy susans can not rotate very fast.
   * We can also made one with small turntable and cardboard (~¥20)
 - Manual 3-Paddle Fiber Polarization Controller [1310nm] (~¥400)
 - 1310nm FC/APC Single Mode Patch Cables (~¥115)